Have you ever wished that you could turn back the hands of time?

 Notice in the first view how her head pitches downward due to cervical muscle spasms.
 The patient could not lift her head any higher than this due to muscle spasms.
 This is what Spasmodic Torticollis looks like from the side view on an X-ray.

 The first “Post” view was taken immediately following the first upper cervical procedure, and you can actually see how the muscle spasms have diminished, allowing the head and neck to begin returning to a normal position.
-Four months later the head is making progress with only one intervening NUCCA adjustment having been performed.
-Three more NUCCA “Corrections” were given over the next 12 months.
+Four months later the head is making progress with only one intervening Orthogonal Atlas adjustment having been performed.
+Three more Atlas “Corrections” were given over the next 12 months.
 In the last view, the normal curve has been restored without using contraptions or force.

 Gone is the neck pain, the migraines and jaw pain.
 Happy is the patient!